Kavika Pittman: Denver Broncos

 (43 solo), one sack, one pass defensed, one forced fumble and one fumble recovery.
 He suffered a left calf tear in the 14th game of the season against the Kansas City Chiefs and was placed on the injured reserve list.

 He was released during the 2003 offseason, because of the salary cap and a decrease in production.

 Carolina Panthers

 On May 23, 2003, he was signed as free agent by the Carolina Panthers.
-However, in only his second game, he suffered a torn anterior cruciate ligament after being chop-blocked by the Tampa Bay Buccaneers' Keenan McCardell.
-He re-injured the knee in the 2004 training camp, was placed on injured reserve and was not re-signed at the end of the season.
+However, in only his second game, he suffered a torn anterior cruciate ligament and medial collateral ligament after being chop-blocked by the Tampa Bay Buccaneers' Keenan McCardell.
+It would be the last meaningful NFL game he would play.
+He re-injured the knee during 2004 training camp, was placed on injured reserve and was not re-signed at the end of the season.